IFRCGo/ecv-toolkit/README.md

 To set up the development environment for this website, you'll need to install the following on your system:

 - Install [nvm](https://github.com/creationix/nvm)
-- run `nvm use` to read the '.mvmrc' file and switch to the correct version of node
+- run `nvm use` to read the '.nvmrc' file and switch to the correct version of node
 - [rvm](https://rvm.io/) and [Bundler](http://bundler.io/)
 - `rvm use 2.3.1`
 - Gulp (install using `npm install -g gulp`)